Category - Healthcare

 In praise of sick days

-Saturday, March 17, 2007 by Jonathan Teller-Elsberg
+Saturday, March 17, 2007

-Categories: Healthcare, Labor, News, Pop Culture
+Categories: News, Healthcare, Labor, Pop Culture

 It’s extremely common for articles about different health issues to cite some statistic about the drain on the economy that the illness causes, both in terms of direct expenditures for healthcare to deal with it, as well as the indirect costs of missed work time.
 It was this quote in The Ecologist that got me thinking about this, “The indirect costs [of obesity in the UK] are estimated to be in the region of £2.5 billion per year, including costs to the NHS [National Health Service] and costs to industry through sickness and absence” and typing “economic cost disease” into Google’s Scholar search turns up a slew of examples from the bowels of academia figuring the same way.